 Vanilla Coffee Buttercream

-• Using a stand mixer or hand mixer with a whip attachment, beat the butter and half of the powdered sugar together until a thick frosting forms.
+• Using a stand mixer or hand mixer with a whip attachment, beat the butter and half of the powdered sugar together in a large mixing bowl until a thick frosting forms.
 Add the rest of the powdered sugar and beat until combined.

 • Then, add the instant coffee and cocoa powder to the remaining 2/3 of the frosting and mix until smooth.
 Taste and add more instant coffee if you want a stronger coffee flavor.